-The Census Bureau is committed to making the 2020 Census quick, safe, easy for all participants.
-You should know that, during the 2020 Census, the Census Bureau will never ask for:
+The Census Bureau is committed to making our programs, quick, safe, easy for all participants.

 The Census Bureau has a legal duty to protect your information.
 In fact, every employee is bound by Title 13 of the U.S. Code to keep your information confidential.
 This means that your private data is protected and cannot be shared with law enforcement or other government agencies.